leekcummings/kitty-companion/README.md

 ## Further Improvements

-This is my no means a finished product, but we're proud of what we created in 24 hours.
+This is by no means a finished product, but we're proud of what we created in 24 hours.
 Further development of this project may include adding new features like habit customization or intelligent screen time tracking.